ardata-fr/doconv/README.md

 <img src="man/figures/logo.png" alt="doconv logo" align="right" /> The
 tool offers a set of functions for converting ‘Microsoft Word’ or ‘Microsoft PowerPoint’ documents to ‘PDF’ format and also for converting them to images in the form of thumbnails.
+Some functions are provided to visual-test documents, format ‘doc’, ‘docx’, ‘ppt’, ‘pptx’, ‘html’ and ‘png’ are supported.
+The functions can be used with packages “testthat” and package “tinytest”.

 In order to work, the package will use ‘Microsoft Word’, ‘Microsoft PowerPoint’, if they are not available program ‘LibreOffice’ can be used.
 A function is also provided to update all fields and table of contents of a Word document using ‘Microsoft Word’.

 <!-- badges: start -->